 ARTIST BIO:

 Davon McMillian (b.
 1990, Pittsburgh, Pennsylvania) is a multidisciplinary visual artist based in Los Angeles, California.
-His practice centers on painting and drawing, with a focus on portraiture and figuration as a way to explore identity, memory, displacement, and the unconscious mind.
+His practice centers on painting, printmaking and drawing, with a focus on portraiture and figuration as a way to explore behavioral, cognitive, and psychodynamic perspectives.
 He received his BA in Studio Arts from California State University, Chico in 2020, following a year studying language and culture in Japan.

-Before transitioning fully into his practice, McMillian spent over a decade (2014–2024) working as a commercial designer in retail and fashion, an experience that sharpened his eye for design, materiality, and cultural trends.
+Before transitioning fully into his practice, McMillian spent over a decade (2014β2024) working as a commercial designer in retail and fashion, an experience that sharpened his eye for design, and cultural trends.

 ARTIST STATEMENT (c.
 2025):